 Survival Gear choice #9 – Patriot Micro Croc tool

 This small tool is made from grade 2 ultra-versatile titanium and it weighs only 0.3 ounces.
 It can fit in your pocket due to its key chain size and has an interesting design.
-It has a bottle opener a ¼ and a ½ inch hex and a flathead screwdriver.
-It has attached a genuine DeWalt P2 phillips bit and a pry bar.
+The tool has a bottle opener a ¼ and a ½ inch hex and a flathead screwdriver.
+The Patriot micro-tool has attached a genuine DeWalt P2 Phillips bit and a pry bar.
 It is advertised as the most sturdy pocket tool because it was made from the highest quality US metal alloys.